Skip to main content

 mason jar or any other glass container/jar

-Organic kefir grains with some organic kefir from the bag as supplied
+Organic kefir grains with some organic kefir liquid starter from the bag as supplied (please use the whole content as grains are contained in liquid starter) and 200 - 250ml of milk (preferably full fat organic).

 1. Put the whole content from the bag into a clean glass jar.